scrabill/how-many-days-until-halloween/README.md

 ## About

-In the spirit of [Hacktoberfest](https://hacktoberfest.digitalocean.com/), I posted this project to GitHub with the purpose of giving developers a place to practice write coding and working with Git / Github.
+In the spirit of [Hacktoberfest](https://hacktoberfest.digitalocean.com/), I posted this project to GitHub with the purpose of giving developers a place to practice writing code and working with Git / Github.
 You can [read my blog post](https://shannoncrabill.com/blog/hacktoberfest-2017/) or my [AMA on open source](https://shannoncrabill.com/blog/open-source-ama/) for more on how this project came to be.

 ## Table of Contents